uw-cmg/MAST-SEY/README.md

 ## Usage

 The code is executed in two steps:
-1. "prepare" stage:
+# The "prepare" step
 This step postprocesses the input files to a form convenient for the second step to use.
 It takes the dielectric function `eps.in` or the energy loss function `elf.in`, and using the parameters contained in `material.in`, prepares the cumulative integrals of cross sections.
 These results are stored in `inelastic.in` and `elastic.in`.
 Additionally a file `mfp.plot` is generated, and allows for a convenient plotting of the inelastic and elastic mean free paths, which are generated in this step as well.
 This step is performed only once for each case.

 The command below is an example of how to run the "prepare" step:
 ```bash
 mast_sey prepare -e 1000 100 -i 100 50 -qdep DFT -elastic P DHFS FM
 ```
 The user should be greeted with the default MAST-SEY output screen.
 It contains the basic info along with a short feedback on the chosen options and files used.
 If a basic error is detected, it will be displayed here.
 In all the input values are correct, a progress bar on the bottom should start filling up (although for accurate calculations it may take a while for even the first bar to appear).

 In this example, the cumulative integrals will be calculated in the energy range (`-e`) between the Fermi energy (read from `material.in`) and 1000 eV, on a grid of 100 points on a logarithmic scale.
 The integrals (`-i`) in energy and q (momentum) space will be calculated on grids of 100 and 50 equally spaced points, respectively.
 A DFT calculated q-dependence (`-qdep`) of energy loss function will be used.
 The elastic scattering cross sections(`-elastic`) will be calculated using a model with [P]oint nuclear charge, [D]irac-[H]artree-[F]ock-[S]later electron model, and [F]urness-[M]cCarthy exchange.

 After running this step, new files, `inelastic.in` and `elastic.in` will be created, as well as `mfp.plot`.
 The first two will be used in the second step of running the code, while the `mfp.plot` can be used to plot the obtained elastic and inelastic mean free paths in the users plotting program of choice.

 Executing mast sey with a `-h` flag (`mast_sey -h`) will display additional options available to use.

-2. The "execute" step:
+# The "execute" step:
 ```bash
 mast_sey execute -e 350 -m 10000
 ```